tianzheng4/tianzheng4.github.io/_pages/about.md

 I am grateful for receiving the FFE award from UMKC to support our research on AI + Health

+I will serve as the Associate Editor for IEEE Transactions on Circuits and Systems for Video Technology starting from 2024

 Our paper (first-authored) "CMI: Client-Targeted Membership Inference in Federated Learning" was accepted to TDSC

 I am grateful for receiving funding support from Division of Diversity and Inclusion (UMKC) to work on promoting fairness in machine learning.